elizaveta-gvozdina/marketplace-analytics/README.md

 - Fecom Inc. is a fictional e-commerce marketplace company based in Berlin, Germany.
 Between 2022 and 2024, it recorded 99 441 orders from 102 727 unique customers and tracked all commercial transactions of 3 095 sellers.
 - Source: [Kaggle — Fecom Inc. e-commerce orders](https://www.kaggle.com/datasets/cemeraan/fecom-inc-e-com-marketplace-orders-data-crm/data)
 - License: CC BY-NC-SA 4.0
+- Collection Methodology: Random Sampling + Market and Company Research Report Results about e-Com[Specific confidential company]

+## Limitations
+- Temporal coverage is limited to 2022–2024, preventing reliable estimation of long-term trends and seasonality.
+- Returns and refunds data is not available, preventing net revenue and return rate analysis.
+- Customer acquisition and funnel data is not available, limiting conversion analysis beyond completed and cancelled orders.
+- Planned sales targets or budget benchmarks are not available; performance evaluation relies on year-over-year comparisons.

 ## Contact
 **Project author:**  Elizaveta Gvozdina<br>